masterzen/blog/_posts/2020-10-20-designing-a-keyboard-part3.md

 - "mechanical keyboards"
 ---

 Welcome for the third episode of this series of posts about designing a full fledged keyboard from scratch.
-The [first episode](/2020/05/03/designing-a-keyboard-part-1/) focused on the electronic schema of the keyboard controller, the [second one](/2020/05/03/designing-a-keyboard-part-2/) was on the components' layout.
+The [first episode](/2020/05/03/designing-a-keyboard-part-1/) focused on the electronic schema of the keyboard controller, the [second one](/2020/05/25/designing-a-keyboard-part-2/) was on the components' layout.
 In this one I'll cover:

 * how to route the matrix
 * the MCU
 * the USB datalines
 * adding drawings on the soldermask

 This is a long episode that took me a quite long time to produce.
-Feel free to to leave a comment if you have any questions or find anything suspect :)
+Feel free to leave a comment if you have any questions or find anything suspect :)

 ## The Art of Routing